ChrisTYuen/vitreoretinal-robot/Ophthalmic Demonstration/Ophthalmic Demonstration Instruction.md

 # Real Robot
 Operating real robots can be dangerous. **Be cautious and careful!**<br>
 You will need another person to be ready to hit the emergency stop upon robot initiation and when operating the robots.
-## Instructions
+## System Setup
 1. Calibrate the robots
 2. Setup the phantom model
 3. Manually insert the tool tips 0.5 cm into the rcm points

+## Instructions
-4. Launch operator side reciever on program on the windows computer
+1. Launch operator side reciever on program on the windows computer
-5. Open VREP (CoppeliaSim) and the **eye_ball_manipulation_forecps_v2.ttt** scene
+2. Open VREP (CoppeliaSim) and the **eye_ball_manipulation_forecps_v2.ttt** scene
-6. **Set RCM Positions:**<br>
+3. **Set RCM Positions:**<br>
 `roslaunch robot_control set_rcm_positions.launch --screen`
-7. First test through simulation: <br>
+4. First test through simulation: <br>
 **Launch Simulation Teleoperation Program:** <br>
 `roslaunch robot_control run_simulation.launch --screen`
-8. Check that the settings are correct for `control_parameters.py` and `physical_parameters.py`
+5. Check that the settings are correct for `control_parameters.py` and `physical_parameters.py`
-9. Get ready to press the emergency stop button and launch the real teleoperation program: <br>
+6. Get ready to press the emergency stop button and launch the real teleoperation program: <br>
     **Launch Real Teleoperation Program:** <br>
 `roslaunch robot_control run_real.launch --screen`
-10. Upon new experiment, return to the initial pose: <br>
+7. Upon new experiment, return to the initial pose: <br>
 `rosrun return_to_initial_poses_orbital.py`
-11. Once finished, eject the instruments out of the phantom eyeball:
+8. Once finished, eject the instruments out of the phantom eyeball:
 `rosrun eject_instruments.py`
 ## Arduino Contact Reporter
 Arduino board wired to a PCB to notify the user of contact between the instrument and retinal surface.
 Used for testing of the teleoperation and auto positioning programs. <br>